On finite-dimensional copointed Hopf algebras over dihedral groups: Introduction

 Clearly, any formal deformation $U$ of a graded bialgebra $A$ is a lifting in the sense that $\gr U \simeq A$.
 Conversely, it is well-known that any lifting corresponds to a formal deformation, see for example \cite[Theorem 2.2]{DCY}.
 If $\sigma:A\ot A \to \Bbbk$ is a multiplicative $2$-cocycle on $A$, see Subsection \ref{subsec:def-cocycles}, then the bialgebra $A_{\sigma}$ is a lifting of $A$ and whence corresponds to a formal deformation whose infinitesimal part $\sigma_{r}$ is a Hochschild $2$-cocycle, see Section \ref{sec:cohomology}.

-Assume $A=B\# H$ is a bosonization of a quadratic Nichols algebra $B$ and $H$.
-If the braiding in $\ydh$ is symmetric, then any $r$-deformation given by a $2$-cocycle $(m', 0)$ in $\Zbh2(A)$ corresponds to a formal deformation, where $m'$ is the infinitesimal part of the multiplicative $2$-cocycle given by the exponentiation $\sigma=e^{m'}$ see \cite{GM}.
+Assume $A=B\# H$ is a bosonization of a quadratic Nichols algebra $B$ over $H$.
+If the braiding in $\ydh$ is symmetric, then any $r$-deformation given by a $2$-cocycle $(m', 0)$ in $\Zbh2(A)$ corresponds to a formal deformation, since $m'$ is the infinitesimal part of the multiplicative $2$-cocycle given by the exponentiation $\sigma=e^{m'}$ see \cite[Corollary 2.6]{GM}.
 Hence, to find all possible deformations it suffices to describe the set $ \Hbh2(A)$.
 For more details on bialgebra deformations see \cite{GS}, \cite{DCY}, \cite{MW}.